furaku/Sayuri/README.md

 Sayuri is a simple process launcher and manager.
 You can easily start the process in the GUI, by saving cumbersome some commands.
 And, you can easily stop the process that was started.

 ## Requirement
-*Qt Library ~ 5.3.
+-Qt Library ~ 5.3.

 ## Install
-Sorry, Packages aren't created yet.
+Sorry, packages aren't created yet.
 Please build from source files.

 ## Licence
 You can use under the MIT licence.
 Plese see a [licence file](https://github.com/furaku/Sayuri/blob/master/LICENSE).